xbokmd/plastilinn/public/plastilinn doc - Space X.md

 This is the top of the funnel, where space agencies become aware of Space X as a potential supplier through various channels such as industry events, referrals, marketing efforts, or media coverage.

 #funnel Lead Generation
 Space X generates leads by actively reaching out to space agencies, participating in industry conferences, or engaging in targeted marketing campaigns.
-This involves identifying potential opportunities and initiating contact with the relevant procurement managers or decision-makers.

 #funnel Qualification
 In this stage, Space X qualifies the leads to determine their suitability and alignment with their capabilities and services.
-They assess factors such as the agency's requirements, budget, timeline, and mission objectives to determine if there is a good fit for a potential collaboration.

 #funnel Proposal and Presentation
 Space X prepares and presents a tailored proposal to the space agency, highlighting their value proposition, technical expertise, launch capabilities, and past performance.
-This stage involves addressing the specific needs and requirements of the agency, often through detailed presentations, demonstrations, or site visits.

 #funnel Negotiation and Contracting
 Once the proposal is accepted, Space X enters into negotiations with the space agency to finalize the terms of the contract.
-This includes discussions around pricing, launch schedule, performance guarantees, contractual obligations, and any specific mission requirements.

 #funnel Closing the Deal
 The space agency and Space X reach a mutual agreement and sign the contract, formalizing the business relationship.
-This stage involves administrative tasks such as paperwork, legal reviews, and financial arrangements.

 #funnel Launch and Delivery
 After the deal is closed, Space X executes the launch mission as per the agreed terms.
-They ensure the successful delivery of the payload to the designated orbit, meeting the agency's requirements and objectives.Post-Launch Support and

 #funnel Relationship Building
 Space X provides post-launch support, addressing any operational or technical queries, and maintaining open communication with the space agency.
-They aim to build a long-term relationship, seeking feedback, and exploring opportunities for future collaborations or additional services.

 ### #profile Main profile - Sales strategy #* #>>>>>